wfjsw/telegram2irc-bot/README.md

 # orz-telegram-bot

-A Telegram-IRC sync bot.
+A Telegram-IRC sync bot

 ## Usage

-Create a config file `config.js` just like the example `config.js.example` and set your configuration, then run `main.js` to start.
+Create a config file `config.json` just like the example `config.json.example` and set your configuration, then run `main.js` to start.

 ## Image forwarding